 Observe the steps in "1-5 Installing an Expansion Card" and install CrossFire/SLI graphics cards on the PCI Express x16 slots.

-Step 2
+(To set up a 2-Way configuration, we recommend installing the graphics cards on the PCIEX16 and PCIEX8 slots.)

-Insert the CrossFire $^{(\text{Note 2})}$ /SLI bridge connectors in the CrossFire/SLI gold edge connectors on top of the cards.
+Insert the CrossFire (Note 2)/SLI bridge connectors in the CrossFire/SLI gold edge connectors on top of the cards.
+Step 3:

-Plug the display cable into the graphics card on the PCIEX16_1 slot.
+Plug the display cable into the graphics card on the PCIEX16 slot.